amo004/MLPlayground/README.md

 1. Set up a development environment
 2. Get comfortable with tools like `numpy`, `matplotlib`, and `tensorflow`
 3. Learn some data visualization techniques
-4. Implement Least Squares regression
+4. Implement Linear Least Squares regression
+5. Solve some classification problems using Linear Least Squares regression
+6. Impliment nonlinear least squares regression
+7. Solve some classification problems using nonlinear least squares regression
+8. Learn to diagnose under/over fitting
-5. Implement some minimization techniques (right now i have gradient descent in mind)
+9. Implement some minimization techniques
+10. Test our minimization techniques
-6. Implement a Neural Net
+11. Implement a Neural Network

-At each step, we will apply our results to the digit recognition data set provided in ~/data/.
+At each step, we will apply our focus to the digit recognition data set provided in ~/data/.